slogsdon/acvte/README.md

-A markdown blog based off of @natew's [obtvse2](https://github.com/natew/obtvse2), which was originally inspired by [svbtle](https://svbtle.com).
+A markdown blog based off of @natew's [obtvse2](https://github.com/natew/obtvse2), which was originally inspired by [svbtle](https://svbtle.com), using Today theme contributed to obtvse2 by [@shilov](https://github.com/shilov).
 This is basically a direct port of obtvse2 using the [revel framework](http://robfig.github.io/revel/) for go, and I don't mean for it to be any more than that.
 This project was just an exercise in getting comfortable with go and revel.